Table of Contents

-What is a Rent Premium in Commercial Real Estate?
+7. What is a Rent Premium - Conclusion

 In commercial real estate, value is driven by the NOI (net operating income).
 The NOI is simply the net amount after subtracting your operating expense from your operating income, and one of the most significant ways to increase that number is by charging more rent.
 In this article, we’ll explain a rent premium and how to look at them when analyzing any CRE or multifamily investment opportunity.